andre-janino/JumboStoreLocator/README.md

 I also compared Jumbo's store finder with Walmart's.
 The UI is very similar, having a search-box within the map that displays an expandable list of stores, the main difference being that Walmart's does not have such a wide range of filters and does not display any store until the user provides a location (probably due to the ammount of stores).

-Therefore, a simpler but functional version of the existing Jumbo store finder will be created here.
+Therefore, a simpler but functional version of the existing Jumbo store finder will be created in this small project.

 <p align="center">
   <img src="images/Jumbo Store Locator.png" title="Proposed design" alt="Proposed design"/>